SuslikV/dune-keyboard/README.md

 `"name"     --> "name"`

-The Command CHANGE position should be the same for all keyboards and should start at the selection(0;0)
+The Command CHANGE should be at the the same position for all keyboards and should start at the selection(0;0)

-The Text of the SHIFT command should start from the underscore (_) symbol, like "_Shift".
+The Text of the SHIFT command should start from the underscore `_` symbol, like `_Shift`.

 Keyboard file, keyboard keys array (15 rows is max per layout, all subsequent rows will split by 15 rows per layout), example:
 ```